 Tuning a guitar is an essential practice that does more than tune a string, it builds patience and a good ear.
-The worlds most common guitar tuning is called "standard tuning" - This will also work for most of those hit songs you know and love.
+The worlds most common guitar tuning is standard tuning and perfect for most of those hit songs you know and love.
 After installing new strings, they may need a little time to settle - one way to speed things up is by stretching them right after installing.
 Grab each string and pull on it with a bit of a bounce, but don't break it!
 This will keep you from having to re-tune a lot and the strings will hold their tone longer.
 Over time, your guitar may sound dull from the build up of dead skin.
 Head to your local guitar store and grab a can of "Finger Ease" which can extend the life of your strings.
-Spray it all over the strings and then clean it off with a cloth – you'll notice a ton of dirt.
+Spray it all over the strings and then clean it off with a cloth (you'll notice a ton of dirt).
 This extends the life of your strings but also control "string squeaks" when you play guitar.

 Now let's get the guitar in tune.
 Here is a basic walkthrough for Standard Tuning.

 Be careful where you store your guitar - changes in temperature can warp the body and knock it out of tune.
 The local guitar store should have a humidifier/de-humidifier.
 Look for the round, sponge types that fit into the sound hole.
 If you live in a hot and humid climate, this dry sponge will soak up any moisture in the air and protect the guitar from getting too much.
 Alternatively, if you live in a very dry climate, try and wet the sponge before storing the guitar - this will protect the guitar from drying out.